 Crash safety is good for occupants, and BMW ranks decently for reliability

 Euro NCAP awarded four stars out five to the BMW i3 when it was crash-tested, but the weaknesses were around pedestrian safety and not the protection afforded to occupants.
-The test was conducted back in 2013, however, and the criteria are toughened up all the time, so the i3's score is no longer directly comparable to those of more recently introduced and tested models.
+The test was conducted back in 2013, however, and the rating has now expired, so the i3's score is no longer directly comparable to those of more recently introduced and tested models.

 BMW i3 reliability & problems